vanderbilt-redcap/port_project_to_remote_redcap/README.md

 Select the appropriate **Target Server API URI** from the dropdown menu and specify any additional options desired.

-- **Flush records**: check this to delete any records in the remote project before starting the transfer process.
-Typically not needed, but potentially useful if project changes are made and additional data was collected after an initial transfer has been made.
-- **Retain Project title**: check this to retain the target project's title.
-If created with a Super API token, the target project will be titled "PPtRR TARGET -- \<source project ID\> -- \<source project title\>".

 Click the "Transfer project" button to initiate the transfer.
 Statuses for each step will appear and report their progress.
 - `update_remote_project_design`: porting fields, instruments, arm/events mapping and repeating status.
 This task must complete before record porting is possible.
+  - **Retain Project title**: check this to retain the target project's title.
+If created with a Super API token, the target project will be titled "PPtRR TARGET -- \<source project ID\> -- \<source project title\>".
+  - **Delete remote records before importing**: check this to delete any records in the remote project before starting the transfer process.
+Typically not needed, but potentially useful if project changes are made and additional data was collected after an initial transfer has been made.
+  - **Delete remote user roles before importing**: Potentially needed to allow re-import of users if any have a role in the target project.
 - `port_users`: Users with access to the project and roles.
+  - **Delete remote user roles before importing**: Potentially needed to allow re-import of users if any have a role in the target project.
   - Users do _not_ need to exist on the target server at the time of porting.
   - Any user roles set in the target project will be deleted and replaced with those of the source project.
 - `port_records`: Records are ported in batches of 10 to prevent issues with hardware limitations.
+  - **Delete remote records before importing**: check this to delete any records in the remote project before starting the transfer process.
+Typically not needed, but potentially useful if project changes are made and additional data was collected after an initial transfer has been made.
+  - **Port file fields**: port the contents of file upload fields (except signatures).
+This may be time intensive in projects with a large number of files, toggleable to same time on repeat runs.
 - `port_file_repository`: All contents of the source project's file repository, as well as directory structure will be ported.
   - The module will create a reserved folder for itself in the target project titled "PPtRR_reserved_folder".
+  - Running this repeatedly will result in duplicating files and directories.
 - `store_logs`: Create a zip file containing logs relevant to the source project.
 This zip file will timestamped and stored in the target project's reserved file repository as <YYYY-MM-DD_HH.MM.SS-logs.zip>.
 All logs named after the associated table and are filtered with `WHERE project_id = <source project id>`.
   - `redcap_projects.csv`
   - `redcap_log_event.csv`